 - DVT; any condition causing calf-muscle pump failure (eg, neuromuscular disease, muscle wasting conditions)[5, 12].

 - Arterial disease - one study found that varicose veins are a risk factor for arterial disease (but not hypertension).

 - Thrombophilia - another study found that patients with this condition had a higher incidence of varicose veins than those who did not.

-Various classification systems have been used, the original being the Clinical picture, Etiology, Anatomical distribution and Pathophysiology (CEAP) classification, devised by the Consensus Committee of the American Venous Forum.
+Various classification systems have been used, the original being the CEAP (Clinical picture, Etiology, Anatomical distribution and Pathophysiology) classification, devised by the Consensus Committee of the American Venous Forum.
 This included such features as the number and extent of varicosities, the presence of skin changes and the disabling effect of any symptoms.
-The original system was published in 1994 and updated a decade later.
+The original system was published in 1994 and has been updated over time.

 It is important to determine why the patient is presenting for treatment.
 One third of patients have symptoms unrelated to varicose veins, or may simply be seeking advice about possible complications or deterioration.

 The evidence base addressing the issue of lifestyle changes such as weight loss and exercise is limited but they are most likely to be of benefit in preventing the initial development of varicosities and their complications, rather than reversing the disease process once it is established (see 'Prevention', below).
 Patients should be advised to avoid prolonged standing and to keep the leg(s) elevated when possible.